Introduction - working as an ESL teacher in Italy

 Italy is a popular destination for TEFL teachers and English teachers are always in demand.
 The climate, the food and history make it attractive to many English teachers.
-The number of language schools in Italy has grown steadily over the last decade and it is increasingly rare to see a job advertisment of any kind that doesn't require applicants to have a fair level of English.
+Despite the current recession in Italy, the worst for decades, the demand for English teachers remains strong.
+It is very rare these days to see a job advertisment which does not specify that applicants must have at least intermediate English.
 This means that even if you can't find work with a school, there is always private work available.

 Working for a school

-Despite the headline advertising, many schools employ native speakers without ESL certification provided they 'feel' right.
+Despite the headline advertising, many language schools in Italy employ native speakers without ESL certification provided they 'feel' right.
 This is partly because unqualified teachers are cheaper than qualified teachers.
 Language schools pay anywhere between 900 and 1500 euros a month for a 'full-time' teacher.
-However, contracts are almost without exception short-term 9-10 month contracts which do not include sick or holiday pay entitlements.
-Teachers are very rarely paid a flat-rate salary and are instead paid only for the actual hours they work each week.
+Contracts are normally for 9-10 months, meaning you don't have sick or holiday pay entitlements.
+Teachers are normally paid by the hour, and only for actual contact hours.

 A quick google search will uncover hundreds, maybe thousands of language schools across the country.
 One of the best ways of finding a job is to email schools directly, but many advertise locally.
-Almost every school closes during August, but the annual holiday period can extend from mid-July until mid-September.
-New teachers are usually taken on either in September or January.
+Most new teachers are taken on either in September or January.

 EU nationals don't need a visa to live or work in Italy, though you must register as resident within 3 months of arriving.
 Non-EU nationals will find it very difficult to obtain a work visa for teaching.
 In these cases, apply for a visa from your own country, to save time, money and immense frustration.

 Life in Italy